-Potassium allows more oxygen to reach your brain, thus stimulating your neural activity and increasing your cognitive abilities; in other words, it helps you process information faster and react quicker.
-It also plays a major role in how well your brain is able to process and retain information, thus having a direct impact on how well you’re able to learn and remember things.
+Good Potassium levels allow more oxygen to reach your brain, thus stimulating your neural activity and increasing your cognitive abilities; in other words, it may help you process information faster, retain that information and react quicker.

 But a potassium deficiency has far more dangers than simply “getting dumber.”
-It’s no coincidence that people who suffer strokes are often found to have a potassium deficiency since an optimal blood flow to and from the brain reduces the chance from clotting and preventing oxygen from reaching your brain.
+It’s no coincidence that people who suffer strokes are often found to have a deficiency since an optimal blood flow to and from the brain reduces the chances of clotting and preventing oxygen from reaching your brain.

-There are also correlations between potassium deficiency and epilepsy since the disease is tied to abnormal nerve cell activity within the brain (2).
+There are also correlations between potassium deficiency and epilepsy since the disease is tied to abnormal nerve cell activity within the brain.

-Your body needs to have a certain amount of potassium to function properly because potassium is the ion in your cells that stimulates the neural connectivity of muscles and the brain.
+Your body needs to have a certain amount of potassium to function properly because it is the ion in your cells that stimulates the neural connectivity of muscles and the brain.

 Potassium helps ensure that the protein, carbohydrates, and fats that you consume in your diet perform how they’re supposed to when you consume them.